Chinnavar

-Chinnavar is a 1992 Tamil language drama film directed by Gangai Amaran.
+Chinnavar is a 1992 Indian Tamil-language film written and directed by Gangai Amaran.
 The film stars Prabhu, Chandrasekhar and Kasthuri.
-The film was released on 24 April 1992.
+It was released on 24 April 1992.

 Plot

 Muthu and Veerasamy are fishermen and they fish together in the same boat.
 Muthu lives with his mother.
 Veerasamy loves to drink a lot of alcohol and he has a sister, Meena who is in love with Muthu.
 Muthu decides to marry his carefree friend Veerasamy to Ponni.
 In a financial trouble, Veerasamy joins Kumar's boat, Kumar is a rich fishermen union leader.
-Veerasamy realises that Meena is in love with Muthu and he promises to Muthu his sister's hand.
-Meanwhile, Kumar asks Veerasamy to marry Meena, compelled by his wife, Veerasamy accepts.
-Hopeless, Meena tied to herself a Thaali.
-She then says to Veerasamy that Muthu marries her and Muthu confirms to save her honour.
+Veerasamy realises that Meena is in love with Muthu and he promises Muthu his sister's hand.
+Meanwhile, Kumar asks Veerasamy to marry Meena, and compelled by his wife, Veerasamy accepts.
+Hopeless, Meena tied to herself a Thaali, says to Veerasamy that Muthu marries her and Muthu confirms to save her honour.
 Veerasamy gets angry but when Muthu says the truth, he apologises to him.
 Kumar beats Muthu's mother and kidnaps Meena, he arranges a forced marriage between him and Meena.
 Muthu saves her and he finally marries her with his best friend's blessing.